Jhabige/Jhabige.github.io/teaching.md

 subtitle:
 ---

-I've taught a wide range of courses ranging from freshman level introductory courses to PhD theory courses for Statistics majors to topics courses for statistics majors and other majors.
+I've taught a variety of courses over the last 20 years, ranging from freshman level introductory courses to PhD theory courses for Statistics majors to topics courses for graduate students across the  majors.
+I enjoy incorporating student research and my own research with collaborators into the curriculum whenever possible.
+I particularly enjoy student research presentations, where statistics and non-statistics majors apply methods to their own data and learn from one another.

 ## Current Teaching at OSU